nebari-dev/nebari/docs/source/admin_guide/upgrade.md

 Commit all the files (qhub-config.yaml and GitHub/GitLab workflow files) back to the remote repo.
 All files need to be commited together in the same commit.

-## Known versions that will require re-deployment
+## nown versions that require re-deployment

 For versions that are known to error when upgrading, the steps for upgrade include: